mrjonesbot/sage/README.md

 **Natural language reporting to help your team build accurate reports, faster.**

-Sage is a Rails engine that enhances [Blazer](https://github.com/ankane/blazer) by adding an LLM interface to make data exploration accessible via natural language.
+Sage is a Rails engine built on top of the excellent [Blazer](https://github.com/ankane/blazer) gem, adding an LLM interface to make data exploration accessible via natural language.

 ## Installation